Follow these tips, adapted from tips provided by the Center for Internet Security, to protect your personal information when shopping online.

 Look for "https" in the URL/web address when making an online purchase.

 The "s" in "https" stands for "secure" and indicates that communication with the webpage is encrypted.
+Be aware, though, that "https" is not a guarantee that the site is legitimate.
+Scammers have begun to use https for malicious websites.

 Review privacy policies.